Estimate Time8 min

 • Other family members or close friends

-• A trust, which is a legal entity that would manage an inheritance on behalf of your heirs and pay out the money over time.
-It wouldn't give them everything all at once, which could be a good option if you want minor children to receive assets.
+• A trust, which is a legal entity that would manage an inheritance on behalf of your beneficiaries and typically pays out the money over time.
+A trust wouldn't typically distribute all trust assets outright to beneficiaries all at once, which means a trust could be a good option if you want minor children to receive assets once they reach the age of majority or other milestones.
+An estate planning attorney can draft language to ensure trust assets are managed and distributed according to your wishes.

-There are some people who can't be beneficiaries for certain accounts.
-For example, minor children can't inherit retirement accounts or a life insurance payout.
-If you name children younger than 18 as beneficiaries (or younger than 19 or 21 in a few states), the court will choose a custodian to manage the money on their behalf until they are legally eligible to inherit the money.
-You could avoid that by setting up a trust to inherit everything for your children until they turn 18, 19, or 21, depending on your state's laws.
+Some people can't be designated beneficiaries of certain accounts.
+For example, minor children can't take title in their own names to retirement accounts or a life insurance payout.
+If you designate children younger than 18 as beneficiaries (or younger than 19 or 21 in a few states), a court-appointed guardian or conservator (depending on the state) must manage the money on their behalf until the children are legally eligible to take possession of the money.
+You could avoid that by setting up a trust that specifies when your children can access the assets, whether it’s 18, 19, or 21, according to your state’s laws, or even later into adulthood.
+A trustee would manage the asset according to the trust's terms.

 Also think carefully—and consider consulting an attorney who understands the complexities of special needs laws in your state—before leaving property to someone with special needs.
-An inheritance could disqualify them from receiving government benefits.
+An inheritance could disqualify a special-needs beneficiary from receiving government benefits.
 Leaving the property instead to a special needs trust could be a better option to preserve benefits eligibility.

 How to add or change a beneficiary

-Adding or changing a beneficiary is usually quick and straightforward.
-You might be able to update your beneficiaries right from the website of the bank, insurance, or investment company that holds your account.
+Once the work of deciding how to make out your beneficiary designations is done, the mechanics of updating a beneficiary designation are usually straightforward.
+You might be able to update your beneficiaries right on the website of the bank, insurance, or investment company that holds your account.
 Otherwise, you might need to request a beneficiary change form.
-In either case, you'd need to add the new beneficiary's name, date of birth, and Social Security number, as well as their relationship with you.
-You'd also need to decide how to divide your assets if you're designating more than one person or entity in a single beneficiary tier.
+In either case, you'd need to add the new beneficiary's name, date of birth, and Social Security number, as well as their relationship to you.
+You'd also need to state in what percentages your assets should be divided among beneficiaries if you're designating more than one person or entity in a single beneficiary tier.
 If you change your beneficiaries, consider letting the affected people know so they aren't caught off-guard in the future.
+If you’re a Fidelity customer, review or update beneficiaries nowLog In Required.

 Options beneficiaries have for inherited 401(k)s, IRAs, and other retirement accounts

-People contribute money to certain retirement accounts, such as a traditional IRA or 401(k), on a pre-tax basis.
-That means if you leave money in these accounts to heirs, they would have to pay taxes on any withdrawals.
+When people contribute money to certain retirement accounts, such as traditional IRAs or 401(k)s on a pre-tax basis, the pre-tax amounts and their earnings are taxed upon distribution, including for beneficiaries.
+That means if you leave money in these accounts to individual beneficiaries, they will have to pay income tax on any withdrawals.
 (Here's what else happens to a 401(k) when you die.)
-Depending on their relationship to you, they have the following options:
+Depending on a beneficiary's relationship to you, the beneficiary has the following options:

 • Lump sum withdrawal.
-If any heir would like all the money they're entitled to right away, they may make a single lump sum withdrawal.
+If a beneficiary would like all the money they're entitled to right away, they may make a single lump-sum withdrawal.
 This could result in significant income tax liabilities and should be done in consultation with a tax professional.

-The choices could be overwhelming and confusing, so you might want to speak with an estate planning attorney to discuss them and your inheritance goals.
-You could also consider letting your heirs know what you've set up so they could consider chatting with a financial pro.
+Designating beneficiaries on retirement and other accounts supersedes the provisions of your will and trust, so beneficiary designations demand close attention and careful coordination.
+Because the choices you must make could feel overwhelming, you might want to speak with an estate planning attorney to discuss them as well as your other estate-planning goals.
+You could also consider letting your beneficiaries know what you've set up so they can consider chatting with a financial pro.

 More to explore